U.S. News Rankings

 |SAT/ACT scores must be received by||May 1|

-The student-faculty ratio at Indiana University-Purdue University--Indianapolis is 18:1, and the school has 37.6 percent of its classes with fewer than 20 students.
-The most popular majors at Indiana University-Purdue University--Indianapolis include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Liberal Arts and Sciences, General Studies and Humanities; Education; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 73.8 percent.
+The student-faculty ratio at Indiana University-Purdue University--Indianapolis is 17:1, and the school has 36.8 percent of its classes with fewer than 20 students.
+The most popular majors at Indiana University-Purdue University--Indianapolis include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Liberal Arts and Sciences, General Studies and Humanities; Education; and Communication, Journalism, and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 72.3 percent.

-Indiana University-Purdue University--Indianapolis has a total undergraduate enrollment of 22,236, with a gender distribution of 43.1 percent male students and 56.9 percent female students.
+Indiana University-Purdue University--Indianapolis has a total undergraduate enrollment of 22,271, with a gender distribution of 43.2 percent male students and 56.8 percent female students.
+At this school, 6 percent of the students live in college-owned, -operated, or -affiliated housing and 94 percent of students live off campus.
 Indiana University-Purdue University--Indianapolis is part of the NCAA I athletic conference.

 |Student gender distribution|